OneBusAway/onebusaway-deployment/modules/aws-ec2/readme.md

 cp .env.example .env
 ```

 6. Modify the `.env` and `variables.tf` file according to your needs.
 You can modify `DOMAIN` to your own domain, this will be used to generate SSL certificate by [Caddy](https://caddyserver.com/).
-If you want to configure your own certs instead of automatic HTTPS, you can leave `caddy` blank.
+If you want to configure your own certs instead of automatic HTTPS, you can leave `caddy` blank, you should also check `main.tf` file to make sure it works with your OS.

 7. Deploy the project
 ```bash